The ICAS Insolvency and Restructuring Conference 2017 - Disrupting Financial Distress

 In association with our Insolvency & Restructuring Community Partner Close Brothers Asset Finance, we are delighted to launch The Insolvency and Restructuring Conference 2017.

 The theme of this year's conference is Disrupting Financial Distress.

-Chaired by Donald McNaught, ICAS Insolvency Committee convenor and Restructuring Partner at Johnston Carmichael, and Gillian Carty, Partner at Shepherd & Wedderburn, the conference will take a close look at factors which are transforming the profession’s landscape.
+Chaired by Donald McNaught, ICAS Insolvency Committee convenor and Restructuring Partner at Johnston Carmichael, and Gillian Carty, Partner at Shepherd & Wedderburn, the conference will take a close look at factors that are transforming the professions' landscape.

-They will be joined by the former Chief Economist at Lloyds Bank, Professor Trevor Williams.
-There will be dynamic sessions from Stuart Clubb, partner at Shoosmiths, Elisabeth Roxburgh, advocate at Axiom Advocates and James Lloyd, partner at Harper Macleod.
+They will be joined by the former Chief Economist at Lloyds Bank, Professor Trevor Williams and here will be dynamic sessions from Stuart Clubb, partner at Shoosmiths, Elisabeth Roxburgh, advocate at Axiom Advocates, and James Lloyd, partner at Harper Macleod.

-The conference offers excellent value for money, exceptional networking opportunities together with high quality professional development sessions.
+The conference offers excellent value for money and exceptional networking opportunities, together with high-quality professional development sessions.

 Further speakers will be announced in due course.

 The attendee list for this event is exclusively available to CAs.

 To connect with other CAs in your community attending this event sign into icas.com